kcelebi/flight-analysis/README.md

 - [x] Testing for scraping
 - [x] Add scraping docs
 - [ ] Split Airlines
+- [ ] Add day of week as a feature
 - [ ] Support for Day of booking!! ("Delayed by x hr")
 - [ ] Detail most common airports and automatically cache
 - [ ] Algorithm to check over multiple days and return summary